jennifert/youtube-feed/README.md

 - Identify likely Shorts using available API data
 - Add All, Videos, and Shorts views
-- Add configurable Shorts behaviour
+- Support filtering the feed by video type

 ### MVP 5 — Settings